sebastian-carpenter/parallel-grid-searcher/README.md

 This project takes most of its inital inspiration from problem 11 of the Euler project.
 I developed a solution for it and later decided to parallelize it.
 The normal version and parallelized version are both shown in this repository.

-The important parallelized code is at **./cversion/legacy_rev/legacy_rev_row.c**.
+The important parallelized code is at **./version_1/cversion/parallel/parallel_search.c**.
 This version is functional and has been tested.
-The results of testing can be found in legacy_rev_row_data.xlsx
+The results of testing can be found in version_1.xlsx

 When compiling the parallelized programs be sure to use the appropriate pthread compile flag this may be something like **pthread** or **lpthread**.

-Generally I compile with gcc -o legacy_rev_row legacy_rev_row.c ../../array_generator.c ../../calculate.c ../../parallel_helper.c -Wall -pthread
+Generally I compile with gcc -o parallel_search parallel_search.c ../../array_generator.c ../../calculate.c ../../parallel_helper.c -Wall -pthread

-In the root directory you will notice three files array_generator, calculate, and parallel_helper.
-These files are used by various versions of the program and thus represent different modules that are used during runtime.
+In the root of each version you will notice three files array_generator, calculate, and parallel_helper.
+These files are used by various sections of the program and thus represent different modules that are used during runtime.
 These will be explained later.

-The most important folder is cversion which houses the actual working version of the parallel grid searcher.
+The most important folder is version_1 which houses the actual working version of the parallel grid searcher.

 The grids folder houses a utility for creating grids and is also where the grids are stored.

+All the original code (which includes the dregs) is stored in version_0

-The normversion folder holds the altered version of my solution to problem 11 of the Euler project.
+The normversion folder, in version_0, holds the altered version of my solution to problem 11 of the Euler project.

-Lastly, pyversion contains the program I attempted to make which would utilize .so versions of my .c files, that way I could parallelize the program through Python (this failed).
+Lastly, pyversion, in version_0, contains the program I attempted to make which would utilize .so versions of my .c files, that way I could parallelize the program through Python (this failed).

+# version_1

+## ./parallel/parallel_search.c

+This is better by a mile than legacy_rev_row.c.

+The major inconsistencies with speed present in legacy_rev_row are fixed in this version due to how information is now accessed and stored by threads.
+Additionally various parts of the program have been rewritten or reworked.

+A general catalog of changes is contained below:
+    * Variable access and assignment with threads is now optimized.
+    * calculate.c has been optimized.
+    * There is more of an overhead for starting the program but runtime is much faster.
+        * This is more apparent with complex calculations; with simple calculations, like this program, the overhead can take longer than before.
+    * Answers are now stored more efficiently and with less wasted space.
+        * Answers are now much faster to search through as well.
+    * array_generator and parallel_helper have been altered to conform to the changes.

+## ./serial/serial_search.c

+This is much better than the previous serial algorithm present in version_0.

+This version has been reprogrammed to mesh with the new files used for parallel_search.c.

+Performance expectation - a little under twice as fast as before.\

+This performance is mostly thanks to the optimizations done for parallel_search.
+I think this is about the limit for performance on serial_search though.

+# version_0 - deprecated

 # ./cversion